kaylubh/ten-thousand/prompt.md

 ## Game Logic

 Used GitHub Copilot as the AI tool to create starter code.
+The code from the response passed the tests for `roll_dice` but failed several of the tests for `calculate_score`.

 ### Prompt